ronnyhaase/__scc/README.md

 It should have an input where the user can enter the respective ticker (e.g.
 IBM, AAPL, etc.)

+Also notice that the API has a rate limit of 6 request per minute, you might want to do something about it.

 ### Mockup

 ![Mockup](./mockup.png)